Published 10:40 IST, August 3rd 2019

 Advertisement

-"Going under two seconds is difficult because we are touching limits of human performance," said Red Bull boss Christian Horner.
+"Going under two seconds is difficult because we are touching the limits of human performance," said Red Bull boss Christian Horner.

 Evolution of Formula 1 Pit Stops